 If the key is lost, you have two options – call the dealership and get a new key ordered.
 This can range anywhere from $100 to $1000 depending on the car type.
-The second option is to contact an auto locksmith service.
+The second option is to contact an.
 They will do the exact same thing as the dealership but for half the price.

 If you have an old car then it becomes a lot easier.
 You can contact any key maker and they will make a replacement key for you at cheap.